mozilla/WebGameStub/README.md

 Now pointing your browser to http://localhost:8086/ will serve up your files for testing.

-## Play as an App Instead of in a Browser

-* Be sure you're accessing the game through a webserver (like "volo serve" above).
-Navigate to (e.g.) http://localhost:8086/examples/simple_canvas_game/install.html using a build of Firefox 16 or later.
-* When prompted, click the "Install"button.
-* Look in your OS application list (on Mac OS X, for example, this is the global Applications folder)
-* Click on the app named Simple Canvas Game to see this in action.

 ## Simple Library Installation

 Right now there is a small (but growing) number of libraries useful to games that install out-of-the-box using volo.
 You can see a list of them [here](https://github.com/mozilla/WebGameStub/wiki/game-library-volo-compatibility), along with some information about what to do if you encounter problems.